Createdd/Writing/articles/CSandNET.md

 >Basically, Microsoft built a version of .NET to allow developers to write cross-platform and cloud-optimized applications.

 >First, .NET is cross-platform.
-It runs on Windows, macOS and Linux, which allows the developer to share and run the exact same code between machines running different operating systems, with no changes in code and minimum or no changes in the deveopment process.
+It runs on Windows, macOS and Linux, which allows the developer to share and run the exact same code between machines running different operating systems, with no changes in code and minimum or no changes in the development process.
 (Watch out for OS specific APIs!)

 >But the true innovation in .NET came with the modularization in design and architecture.
 The compiler (Roslyn) and the runtime (CoreCLR) are separate components that allow you to use different implementations (or even write your own).